-- Eating is the most significant interaction most of us have with the environment.
-Even if we remain cloistered in air-conditioned rooms in front of keyboards and monitors for most of the day, at some point we must eat—and whether it’s a carrot stick or a Big Mac, with our first bite we implicate ourselves in the food system.
+Eating is the most significant interaction most of us have with the environment.
+Even if we remain cloistered in air-conditioned rooms in front of keyboards and monitors for most of the day, at some point we must eat—and whether it’s a carrot stick or a Big Mac, with each bite, we implicate ourselves in the food system.

 What is a Foodprint?

 A Foodprint is our term for the amount of carbon-dioxide-equivalent emissions (CO2e) produced by a restaurant or diner.
 A Foodprint can be calculated for a restaurant’s annual operations or just one meal, but it includes all of the greenhouse-gas emissions associated with that activity, including ingredients, energy use, transportation, and waste.

 To assess the full environmental impact of a meal is incredibly complicated—there are too many moving pieces.
 Assessing greenhouse gas emissions or CO2 equivalents (CO2e) is a proxy for a broader suite of environmental impacts relating primarily to the effects on global warming.
 As municipalities and corporations strive to lower their carbon footprint or achieve carbon neutrality, there is an opportunity for restaurants to help lead the transition from a non-renewable food system to a renewable food system.